Provisdom/spectomic/README.md

      :db/cardinality :db.cardinality/many}]
 ```

-In this example we have a `::user` entity who is uniquely identified by an `:entity/id`.
+In this example we have a `::user` entity that is uniquely identified by an `:entity/id`.
 The
-user also have a collection of his or her favorite foods `:user/favorite-foods` and a collection
+user also has a collection of his or her favorite foods `:user/favorite-foods` and a collection
-of orders `:user/orders` (the `::orders` spec is defined elsewhere and is not important for this
-example).
+of orders `:user/orders`.

 We need to let `datomic-schema` know that `:entity/id` is unique.
 We do this be providing `datomic-schema`
 with a tuple instead of just the spec keyword.
 The first element of the tuple is the spec and the second